str1f3/PROJECTS/CODING/C/GEOMETRY_CALCULATOR/readme.md

 ## DISCLAIMER

-This tool is a lightweight, offline calculaor intended for educational use and as a C programming project.
+This tool is a lightweight, offline calculator intended for educational use and as a C programming project.
 It is not intended to replace CAD tools or any other engineering calculators.

 ---